Air Scout: United States

-Air Scouts is a now-defunct program of the Boy Scouts of America (BSA).
-The Air Scouts program had four ranks Apprentice, Observer, Craftsman, and Ace (later under the Explorer program the ranks were Apprentice, Bronze, Gold, and Silver Award).
+Air Scouts was a programme of the Boy Scouts of America (BSA).
+The Air Scouts programme had four ranks Apprentice, Observer, Craftsman, and Ace (later under the Explorer program the ranks were Apprentice, Bronze, Gold, and Silver Award).
 The Ace (Silver Award) cloth knot and medal may still be worn by anyone who earned them before the program was dropped.

 The name is also used as a derogatory reference to members of the U.S. Air Force, typically used by combat troops of the U.S. Army and U.S. Marine Corps.